DETAILED ACTION

 As to claim 7, Liang et al teaches the machine learning model.

-Liang et al fails to explicitly show/teach that the machine learning model is trained using a pre-training operation comprising: generating a first plurality of predicted beams based on a received power simulator and first relative angle information; and
+Liang et al and UCHIDA et al both fail to explicitly show/teach that the machine learning model is trained using a pre-training operation comprising: generating a first plurality of predicted beams based on a received power simulator and first relative angle information; and training the machine learning model based on the first plurality of predicted beams and the first relative angle information.

 However, Holt teaches a machine learning model is trained using a pre-training operation comprising: generating a first plurality of predicted beams based on a received power simulator and first relative angle information; and training the machine learning model based on the first plurality of predicted beams and the first relative angle information (paragraph [0040]… machine learning model is trained using a pre-training operation comprising: generating a first plurality of predicted beams based on a received power simulator and first relative angle information; and training the machine learning model based on the first plurality of predicted beams and the first relative angle information)